Valdes-Tresanco-MS/gmx_MMPBSA/docs/versus.md

 it is script-based
   [^8]: It is not clear whether it does support APBS versions 3.x.x
   [^9]: gmx_MMPBSA is compatible with AmberTools20 or AmberTools21
+  [^10]: gmx_MMPBSA supports Linear and Non-Linear PB equations.
+MMPBSA.py on the other hand, requires the user to modify manually the *.mdin input files

   [1]: https://github.com/RashmiKumari/g_mmpbsa